KGMI

-KGMI (790 AM) is a commercial radio station licensed to Bellingham, Washington.
-The station is owned and operated by Saga Broadcasting, dba Cascade Radio Group.
+KGMI (790 AM) is a commercial radio station in Bellingham, Washington, United States.
+The station is owned by Saga Communications, dba PNW Media Group.
 It airs a news/talk radio format.
 KGMI posts news stories and radio recordings on their website, MyBellinghamNow.com or My Bellingham Now.

 KGMI serves Northwest Washington with a signal that reaches into much of Southwestern British Columbia, including Greater Vancouver and Victoria.
 The signal also reaches into Seattle's northern suburbs, as well as the Olympic Peninsula.
 Its transmitter is off Yew Street Road in Bellingham.

 By day, the station transmits with 5,000 watts.
 To protect other stations on AM 790, it reduces power at night to 1,000 watts and uses a directional antenna after sunset.
 Programming is also heard on a 250-watt FM translator station, K243BX, on 96.5 MHz.